Yo-mah-Ya/ts-call-graph/README.md

-# ts-call-graph
+# ts-source-visualizer

-Automatically generate call graphs using TypeScript language service.
+Automatically generate graphs from source code written in TypeScript/JavaScript using TypeScript language service and its AST.

-### How to execute
+## How to generate call graph

 - example